mdlacasse/Owl/INSTALL.md

 to install and run a Docker image as described in these [instructions](docker/README.md).

 ### Requirements
-You will need Python and `pip` installed on your computer for that purpose.
+You will need Python and `pip` installed on your computer for completing the installation.

 ### Installation steps for developers
 These instructions are command-line instructions.